Environment variables

 ---|---|---|

-GATEWAY_GROUP_ID | Set the consumer group name used by Gateway to consume the internal license topic.
-This is thanks to this consumer group that the Gateways from the same Gateway cluster will recognize each other. | conduktor_${GATEWAY_CLUSTER_ID} |
+GATEWAY_GROUP_ID | Set a consumer group name which will be used by Gateway to consume the internal license topic.
+This consumer group will be used by Gateways from the same cluster to recognize each other. | conduktor_${GATEWAY_CLUSTER_ID} |

 GATEWAY_STORE_TTL_MS | Time between full refresh. | 604800000 |

-GATEWAY_TOPIC_STORE_KCACHE_REPLICATION_FACTOR | Defaults to the one defined in your cluster settings. | -1 |
+GATEWAY_TOPIC_STORE_KCACHE_REPLICATION_FACTOR | Defaults to the value defined in your cluster settings. | -1 |

-Topic Names
+Topic names

 Environment variable | Description | Default value |